TimotheeSai/git-sessions.nvim/README.md

-LoadSession     "Load current session from {session_dir}/{git_repo}/{git_branch}.nvim SelectSession   "Pick session to select from {session_dir} DeleteSession   "Pick session to delete from {session_dir}
+LoadSession     "Load current session from {session_dir}/{git_repo}/{git_branch}.nvim SelectSession   "Pick session to select from {session_dir} DeleteSession   "Pick session to delete from {session_dir} CheckoutSession "Pick branch to checkout and load session from
 ```

 ### Options